munki/macadmin-scripts/README.md

 Use a compatible Mac or select a different build compatible with your current hardware and try again.
 You may also have success running the script in a VM; the InstallationCheck script in versions of the macOS installer to date skips the checks (and returns success) when run on a VM.

 Graham Pugh has a fork with a lot more features and bells and whistles.
 Check it out if your needs aren't met by this tool. https://github.com/grahampugh/macadmin-scripts

+#### createbootvolfromautonbi.py

+(This tool has not been tested/updated since before 10.14 shipped.
+It may not work as expected with current versions of macOS.
+There are currently no plans to update it.)

+A tool to make bootable disk volumes from the output of autonbi.
+Especially useful to make bootable disks containing Imagr and the 'SIP-ignoring' kernel, which allows Imagr to run scripts that affect SIP state, set UAKEL options, and run the `startosinstall` component, all of which might otherwise require network booting from a NetInstall-style nbi.

+This provides a way to create a bootable external disk that acts like the Netboot environment used by/needed by Imagr.

+This command converts the output of Imagr's `make nbi` into a bootable external USB disk:
+`sudo ./createbootvolfromautonbi.py --nbi ~/Desktop/10.13.6_Imagr.nbi --volume /Volumes/ExternalDisk`

 #### make_firmwareupdater_pkg.sh